 The audit system includes several components.
 The main components are:

-The sybsecurity device and database
+The sybsecurity device and the sybsecurity database, which stores audit information

 The sybsecurity device stores the sybsecurity database.
 The sybsecurity database is created as part of the auditing configuration process.
 It contains all the system tables in the model database as well as a system table for keeping track of server-wide auditing options and system tables for the audit trail.